There is no service in Prince Rupert to transport the dead - BC Local News

 This was the second incident since January.

-In Prince Rupert, if you die of natural causes in your home, there is no service available that will take you to the morgue.
+In Prince Rupert there is no service to take people who die of natural causes in their home to the morgue.

 After the two most recent incidents in the city, BC Emergency Health Services has stepped in to fill the void, calling the situation “exceptional.”